 Fax: (02) 6248 0744

-The plan aims to achieve equality of health status and life expectancy between Aboriginal and Torres Strait Islander peoples and other Australians by 2030.
-It is based on evidence, targeted to need and capable of addressing the existing inequalities in health services.
+This plan aims to achieve equality of health status and life expectancy between Aboriginal and Torres Strait Islander peoples and other Australians by the year 2030.
+It is an evidence-based targeted approach to social needs, and it aims to address existing inequalities in health services.

 The 10 points of the plan are: